WARPLAY-CLOUD/docker-selkies-egl-desktop/README.md

 In most cases when either of your server or client has a permissive firewall, the default Google STUN server configuration will work without additional configuration.
 However, when connecting from networks that cannot be traversed with STUN, a TURN server is required.

-**Read the last steps of each Docker/Kubernetes instruction to use an internal TURN server.
-Alternatively, read the below sections.**

 For an easy fix to when the signaling connection works, but the WebRTC connection fails, **open UDP and TCP ports 49152–65535 in your host server network** (or use Full Cone NAT in your network router/infrastructure settings), then add the option `--network=host` to your Docker command (or `network_mode: 'host'` in `docker-compose.yml`), or uncomment `hostNetwork: true` in your `egl.yml` file when using Kubernetes (note that your cluster may have not allowed this, resulting in an error).
 This exposes your container to the host network, which disables network isolation.
 Note that running multiple desktop containers in one host under this configuration may be problematic and is not recommended.
 You must also pass new environment variables such as `-e DISPLAY=:22`, `-e NGINX_PORT=8082`, `-e SELKIES_PORT=8083`, and `-e SELKIES_METRICS_HTTP_PORT=9083` into the container, all not overlapping with any other X11 server or container in the same host.
 Access the container using the specified `NGINX_PORT`.

 If this does not fix the connection issue (normally when the host is behind another additional firewall), you cannot use this fix for security or technical reasons, or when deploying multiple desktop containers in one host, read the below text to set up an external [TURN server](https://github.com/selkies-project/selkies/blob/main/docs/firewall.md#turn-server).

 ### Deploying a TURN server

-**Read the instructions from [Selkies](https://github.com/selkies-project/selkies/blob/main/docs/firewall.md#turn-server) if want to deploy an external TURN server or use a public TURN server instance.
-Read the last steps of each Docker/Kubernetes instruction to use an internal TURN server instead.**
+**Read the instructions from [Selkies](https://github.com/selkies-project/selkies/blob/main/docs/firewall.md#turn-server) if want to deploy a TURN server or use a public TURN server instance.**

 ### Configuring with Docker